sanand0/til/llms.md

 - 04 Jun 2025.
 [Web bench](https://github.com/bytedance/web-bench) evaluates LLMs in web development.
 Claude Sonnet remains ahead.
 - 04 Jun 2025.
 Vision language models heavily rely on past training and miss changes they don't expect.
 [Ref](https://github.com/anvo25/vlms-are-biased)
 - 03 Jun 2025.
 At the moment, the best speech to text for Android appears to be ChatGPT's transcription.
 The default Android text to speech (which I thought was good) no longer feels adequate.
 Gemini mis-hears and doesn't wait till I'm done.
 Whisper ASR has poor noise cancellation and a 30 second limit.
 - 02 Jun 2025.
 [DeepWiki](https://deepwiki.com/) creates docs for humans GitHub repos.
 [Example](https://deepwiki.com/sanand0/aipipe/).
 It's verbose, human-facing, and does not understand the nuances of context and implications.
 [Context7](https://context7.com/) creates llms.txt for LLMs.
 [Example](https://context7.com/sanand0/aipipe).
 It's concise, example-oriented, and works only if there are code snippets relevant (e.g. API calls) that can be generated from the codebase.
-Like creating an llms.txt automatically, e.g. <https://context7.com/textualize/textual/llms.txt>
+Like creating an llms.txt automatically, e.g. <https://context7.com/textualize/textual/llms.txt> #ai-coding
 - 01 Jun 2025.
 We will move towards an organization structure where developers are embedded with business teams rather than working as a separate group.
 Sort of like embedded executive assistance instead of a central typing pool.
 [Making AI Work](https://www.oneusefulthing.org/p/making-ai-work-leadership-lab-and)

 ## May 2025